 Having an Android phone or a tablet with very little storage space can be annoying at times.
 You need to keep juggling with important apps by installing and uninstalling them.
 However, there are many tricks to expand the storage space on your Android phone provided it has an SD card slot.
+You can move android apps to SD card without rooting and SD card will be the default path to install new apps.

 Android apps have an internal storage by default which is usually quite less.
-When you have an SD card inserted in your phone, you can set it as a default location to install apps from Google Playstore thus freeing up some space for several other apps that you would have skipped installing due to insufficient storage.
+When you have an SD card inserted in your phone, you can set it as a default location to install apps from Google Play store thus freeing up some space for several other apps that you would have skipped installing due to insufficient storage.
 Apps that you have already installed on your phone can also be moved to your SD card.

 There are other ways too to do it.
 Which ones are suitable would depend on your Android version and also the apps that you wish to move on the card.
 For automatically allowing apps to get installed to your SD card and making it an internal storage, you can use Android 6.0 Marshmallow.